Prefer UTF-8 in all layers

 If an application displays text with strange, unexpected characters, the likely cause is an incorrect character encoding.

-Simple ASCII encoding should usually be avoided, since it is so inflexible.
+Simple ASCII encoding should usually be avoided, since it's so limited.
 As well, the default encoding used by the Servlet specification is ISO-8859-1, which is restricted to West European languages.

 In a web application, character encodings are used in three separate areas - the browser, the server, and the database.
-To work together correctly, the same character encoding must be used in each of these areas (see this excellent article for further discussion).
+To work together correctly, the same character encoding must be used in each of these areas.
+See this excellent article by John O'Connor for further discussion.

 Browser

-The browser uses an encoding to present text, and to send request parameters to the server.
+The browser uses an encoding to present text to the user, and to send requests (often with parameters) to the server.
 The request parameter encoding will be the same as the page encoding, unless instructed otherwise.
-A JSP can instruct the browser on the desired encoding by using a page directive, such as :
+A JSP can instruct the browser on the desired encoding by using a page directive, such as:

 <%@ page contentType="text/html; charset=UTF-8" pageEncoding="UTF-8" %>